bergesinstitute/graf-method/book-1-unit-4.md

 ## Cantar (to sing), present tense

-    Yo canto
+    yo canto

-    Tú cantas
+    tú cantas

-    Él/ella/ud. canta
+    él / ella / usted canta

-    Nosotros/as cantamos
+    nosotros / nosotras cantamos

-    (Vosotros/as cantáis)
+    (vosotros / vosotras cantáis)

-    Ellos/ellas/uds. cantan
+    ellos / ellas / ustedes cantan

 ## List of common -ar verbs

-    Amar - to love
+    amar - to love

-    Bailar - to dance
+    bailar - to dance

-    Caminar - to walk
+    caminar - to walk

-    Cantar - to sing
+    cantar - to sing

-    Cenar - to have dinner
+    cenar - to have dinner

-    Cocinar - to cook
+    cocinar - to cook

-    Comprar - to buy
+    comprar - to buy

-    Desayunar - to have breakfast
+    desayunar - to have breakfast

-    Descansar - to rest
+    descansar - to rest

-    Enviar - to send
+    enviar - to send

-    Estudiar - to study
+    estudiar - to study

-    Hablar - to talk/to speak
+    hablar - to talk / to speak

-    Llamar - to call
+    llamar - to call

-    Llevar - to wear/to carry/to take
+    llevar - to wear / to carry / to take

-    Mirar - to watch/to look
+    mirar - to watch / to look

-    Odiar - to hate
+    odiar - to hate

-    Tocar - to touch/to play an instrument
+    tocar - to touch / to play an instrument

-    Tomar - to take/to grab/to have (for food
+    tomar - to take / to grab / to have (for food and drink)

-    and drink)

-    Trabajar - to work
+    trabajar - to work

 ## How to conjugate -ar verbs